icarito/physics-with-xo/10_digital_to_analog.md

 ![frequency range](images/10_graph_2.png)

-The graph includes adjustment to the curve (V=f(t)) of the sinusoidal function (expected), showing a high correspondence between them.
+The graph includes adjustment to the curve (V=f(t)) of the sine wave function (expected), showing a high correspondence between them.

 ## Strength of generated signal